 The impact of the COVID-19 pandemic has been felt across every cross-section of the world-wide economy.
-To get a sense of how different industries are coping with the virus’ impact, Jordan Blask and Paul Welk of Tucker Arensberg, P.C., a Pittsburgh based law firm that represents clients both regionally and nationally, “sat down” via Zoom Meetings with Marc Friedberg of Wilshire Associates to get his perspective and outlook on how the Private Equity markets are addressing this unfortunate outbreak.
+To get a sense of how different industries are coping with the virus’ impact, Paul Welk of Tucker Arensberg, P.C., a Pittsburgh based law firm that represents clients both regionally and nationally, “sat down” via Zoom Meetings with Marc Friedberg of Wilshire Associates to get his perspective and outlook on how the Private Equity markets are addressing this unfortunate outbreak.

 Marc Friedberg has worked at Wilshire Associates (“Wilshire”) for the past 20 years.
 Wilshire is an institutional consulting firm and money management firm working with some of the world’s largest public and private investors.
 Wilshire maintains offices in the United States, Europe and Asia.
 Marc is a Managing Director in Wilshire’s Private Markets Group, where he and his team build private market portfolios for pension funds, endowments, foundations, corporations, and financial intermediaries.
 Marc’s group also invests in everything from buyouts, to venture capital opportunities, to private real estate, and private infrastructure development through feeder funds or co-investment vehicles.

 The following are excerpts from our recent interview with Marc.

 Question from Tucker Arensberg: Marc, how would you describe the economy and investment markets prior to the COVID-19 pandemic?